 Even after having been a coffee lover for thirty years, I still find the evocative aroma of fresh coffee brewing on the stove to be one of the most wonderful sensory experiences there is.
 Whether it's first thing in the morning, during a slow afternoon, or following a long day, the taste of freshly brewed coffee is the ultimate combination of relaxation and pick-me-up.

-This guide to the best stovetop espresso makers has been put together taking into account a range of budgets and tastes.
-The main consideration, as far as my suggested makers go, is quality and value for money.
+This guide to the best stove top espresso makers has been put together with the aim of respecting a range of budgets, tastes, and requirements.
+The main consideration, as far as my recommended makers go, is quality and value for money.

-Choice #1 Classic Italian Design at an Affordable Price: The Bialetti!
+The Original Bialetti: Classic Italian Design at an Affordable Price

 It's a classic design, reliable, practical, and pleasing to look at and hold.